Vito Arujau: 2022–2023

 Back to folkstyle, Arujau compiled a 16–1 record and a Cliff Keen Invitational title during regular season, before claiming his second EIWA title at 133 pounds.
 At the NCAA tournament, Arujau avenged his lone loss to Sam Latona before upsetting three-time NCAA finalist Daton Fix to cruise to the finals and pull off another upset, now over two-time and reigning NCAA champion Roman Bravo-Young, becoming a national champion.
 After the tournament, Arujau was named the Outstanding Wrestler.

 Fresh off an NCAA title, Arujau moved up to 61 kilograms and became the US Open champion with wins over NCAA champions Nahshon Garrett and Nathan Tomasello and multiple-time All-American Austin DeSanto.
 In May, he claimed his second Pan American title with four technical fall victories.

 In June, Arujau defeated Nahshon Garrett in two straight high-action matches at Final X to make the US World Team.
 In July, he took third at the Polyák Imre & Varga János Memorial Tournament, with a lone close loss to reigning World champion Zelimkhan Abakarov.

 In September, Arujau competed at the World Championships, where after four dominant victories to make the finals, he defeated former World champion Abasgadzhi Magomedov in a tight-scored match to become the second World champion in the Arujau family, after his father Vugar.

 2023–2024

 Back to folkstyle off of his World Championship performance in Belgrade, Arujau returned for his senior year at Cornell.
 After a 10–1 regular season, Arujau fell to freshman phenom Ryan Crookham in the EIWA Championship finals, who also handed him his lone regular season loss.
 At the NCAA tournament, Arujau, the sixth-seed, cruised to the finals by avenging his losses to Crookham with a major decision, and became a two-time NCAA Division I National champion with a win over four-time NCAA finalist Daton Fix in the finals.
 He closed out the year with a 18–2 record and finished his collegiate career with back-to-back titles.
+While at Cornell he was a member of Quill and Dagger.